adam2392/seek_localize/README.rst

 Quick Usage
 -----------
-Here's a quick look at a basic use-case, where we want to label the anatomical regions each electrode is in, based on FreeSurfer.
+Here is a quick look at a basic use-case, where we want to label the anatomical regions each electrode is in, based on FreeSurfer.

 .. code-block:: python